rdvdijk/flickr_uploader/README.md

 If there are more than 500 photos in the folder, separate photosets are created on Flickr, to accomodate Flickr's 500 photos per photoset limit.

+## Uploading subfolders

+If you have a large collection of photos organized in subfolders, you can upload all direct subfolders of a parent folder using multi-upload:

+    $ flickr-uploader multi-upload /path/to/your/parent/folder

+Every subfolder will be uploaded as if called with the single folder upload method described above.

 ## Improvements

 Feel free to fork this project on [GitHub](http://github.com/rdvdijk/flickr_uploader) to add any